-If you’re a visual person, our comparison table above is meant to have nearly all of the information you need for LIFX vs Hue, although I will add some extra detail below.
+If you’re a visual person, our comparison table above has nearly all of the information you need for LIFX vs Hue, although I’ll expand below.

-As you can see by the higher lumens, LIFX is brighter than Hue.
+As you can see in the pictures and based on the number of lumens, LIFX is brighter than Hue.
 This means that the colors in LIFX are brighter and more vivid.
 Green appears more yellowish on Hue, especially compared with the neon green offered by LIFX.
 If vivid, brilliant smart lights are what you’re looking for, LIFX will be the way to go.

 The LIFX app is more simple and easy to use, while the Philips Hue app is a little more complicated.
-LIFX has some strong designers who worked hard to keep the app simple, and it is.
-Hue isn’t terrible, just takes a little more getting used to.
-Both have a color slider and select features, although LIFX color wheel is a little more user-friendly.
+LIFX has some skilled designers who worked hard to keep the app simple, and it is.
+You can simply turn the color wheel to watch the light change, or move the slider in the middle up and down to adjust brightness.

 LIFX vs Hue lighting options

-There’s no denying that Hue gives you more lighting options.
-Their smart light strip is incredibly versatile; cut it to the length you need and stick to hard-to-light places like above your kitchen cabinets.
-They can absolutely change the look and feel of a room, and there aren’t really other smart solutions like this on the market.
+There’s no denying that Philips Hue gives you more lighting options.
+Their smart light strip is incredibly versatile; cut it to the length you need and install it in hard-to-light places, like above your kitchen cabinets.
+(Compare LIFX vs Hue light strips here.)

-Hue’s other options are equally impressive, with ambient lighting that can really change the vibe of your home.
-They also offer several varieties of light switches for those who want to replace physical switches in their home, along with a morning wake-up light that simulates sunrise and dusk to help you fully wake up and feel rejuvenated.
+Hue’s other options are equally impressive, with ambient lamps that can really change the vibe of your home.
+They also offer several varieties of light switches and remotes for those who want to replace physical switches in their home.
+Hue’s morning wake-up light simulates sunrise and dusk to help you fully wake up and feel rejuvenated.

-Personally, I would choose a LIFX color bulb.
-In my testing, it has been easy to use, very bright, and a hit whenever we throw parties.
+In my testing, LIFX color bulbs have been easy to use, very bright, and a hit whenever we throw parties.
 The bright colors and hub-less technology are what pulled me in, and I haven’t been disappointed.
 The white bulbs are pricey, but I saw one on sale at Lowe’s a few weeks ago for just $20.

 I own LIFX Plus, LIFX, and LIFX Z strips.
-Connectivity issues are extremely rare.
+Connectivity issues are rare and next to none.
 The devices work very well and are extremely bright and colorful.
 I consider one less hub plugged into my router to be a big benefit, especially since LIFX works with SmartThings.
 If I want to integrate a hub, I can use SmartThings to connect dozens of smart home devices to my LIFX lights.